pedroclobo/groove-galaxy/README.md

 Boot up the virtual machine and verify that the configuration was successful by checking the following:

-Running `hostnamectl | grep 'hostname'` should reveal the hostname `backend`.
+Running `hostnamectl | grep 'hostname'` should reveal the hostname `application`.

 Running `ip a` should reveal IP `192.168.0.2` under the `eth0` interface.

-To start the application, run the following command in the `backend` folder of the cloned repository:
+To start the application, run the following command in the `application` folder of the cloned repository:

 ```sh
 mvn clean spring-boot:run